rc9000/netdisco_discover_hook/README.md

 # Netdisco discover_hook

 This is a Netdisco hook that can suppress the is_uplink detection of interfaces, based on attributes in device_port.
+It's tied deeply enough into Netdisco to use database parameters and settings from `deployment.yml`.

 See https://github.com/netdisco/netdisco/wiki/Hooks for more information.

 To run the hook after a device is discovered, put this into deployment.yml